 The Supervisory Board has specified a competence profile for the Supervisory Board as a whole.
 Furthermore, no objectives regarding potential conflicts of interest, the number of independent members of the Supervisory Board, an age limit for members of the Supervisory Board and a regular limit for the term of office as a member of the Supervisory Board were specified.
 Establishing general objectives to compose the Supervisory Board would constitute an inappropriate limitation of the selection of suitable individual candidates for the Supervisory Board.
 General objectives would interfere with the right of the shareholders to elect the members of the Supervisory Board.

-The annual report and thus the group management report and the consolidated financial statements for the 2021 fiscal year were not made publicly available within 90 days of the end of the fiscal year on 30 November 2021.
-Also, the Interim Management Statement on the first quarter of 2022, which ended 28 February 2022, was not released within the recommended 45-day period.
-Due to increasing legal requirements in accounting and limited personnel capacities, the group management report and financial statements were published within the statutory period, but not within the period recommended by the GCGC.
+The annual report and thus the group management report and the consolidated financial statements for the 2022 fiscal year were not made publicly available within 90 days of the end of the fiscal year on 30 November 2022.
+Increasing legal requirements in accounting require more time, which is why the group management report and financial statements were published within the statutory period, but not within the period recommended by the GCGC.

 The remuneration system for the Company’s Executive Management Board does not specify a separate target total remuneration, but only a maximum remuneration.